MisoraRyo/FFT_Wave-Samp-TA/readme.md

 This is a sample site that links the FFT and waveform information of a song to TextAlive.

+A TextAlive API token is required to run it.

 ## Demo

 https://misora.main.jp/ea4azmyb/fftwave/